Letterbook/Letterbook/Letterbook.Adapter.Db/readme.md

 # Advice and notes

 I'm writing this down so that it's written down.
 I'll do something better with it once there's more to it.

-## Identifiers
-For anything that can be received from a remote server via federation (notes, images, and profiles, at least), the ID has to be URI.
-That means local records of the same type also have to have a URI as the ID.
-That ID is composed from a more conventional localID that only local content will have, and thus needs to be nullable.

-The other option is to treat local and federated content differently, and that seems worse.